AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/DescribeScalingInstances.md

  -   Healthy
 -   Unhealthy

- Auto Scaling automatically removes from the scaling group the unhealthy ECS instances that were automatically created and releases these instances.
+ Auto Scaling automatically removes unhealthy ECS instances from the scaling group and then releases automatically created ones among the unhealthy instances.

  Whether to release the unhealthy ECS instances that were manually added to the scaling group depends on the management mode of the instance lifecycle.
 If the lifecycle of the ECS instances is not managed by the scaling group, Auto Scaling removes the instances from the scaling group but does not release them.
 If the lifecycle of the ECS instances is managed by the scaling group, Auto Scaling removes the instances from the scaling group and releases them.